This wasn’t the way it was supposed to be for Rick Ankiel.

 MMO: Was it therapeutic in a way to write the book, and get your story onto paper?

-Rick: Yeah, very!
+Rick: Yes, very!
 The thing about it was really talking about it and all the interviews were a lot more therapeutic than just writing the book.
 Writing the book, I guess there was some therapeutic stuff that I got from it, but not nearly as much as talking about it.

 MMO: Who were some of your favorite players growing up?